You’re about to write a college student resume.

 Want more tips for writing the skills section for college student resumes?
 See our guide: 99 Key Skills for a Resume (All Types of Professional Skills with Examples Included!) .

-Resumes Samples for College Students: Extra Sections
+Resume for a College Student: Extra Sections 1.
+Certifications

 Many employers give more weight to certificates than degrees, particularly in specialized fields.
 Include relevant certifications, such as the Chartered Market Technician (CMT) for finance or the ServSafe Food Handler Certification for food service professions.